fbpx

 Once you’ve matched up your plant numbers and required garden area to the real amount of space you have, ensure you’ve recorded your final plant volumes, spacing, and crop areas in your garden planner.
 This info will be incredibly important when you map out and install your garden.

 If you’ve decided to adjust your available growing space amount or the crops you’re growing this year, be sure to go back in your planner and adjust any previous sections that need to be updated with this new information.
-If you don’t yet have the planner, download the free garden planner here.
 After you’ve determined the right number of plants for your garden, you can go ahead and create your garden layout map!

 References